clintonhealthaccess/chai-kevin-data/README.md

 There are 2 types of calculations, **sums**, **modes** and **aggregations**.
 Sums simply take a number value and sums it up the location hierarchy, with the option of getting the average as well.
 Modes count the number of times a certain value occurs inside a certain location, giving the option of retrieving the whole map (will be a map of value-number of times) or the biggest mode.

-values stored by data location type too
+TODO values stored by data location type too

 Data types
 ---

 Types define what kind of data is stored in a data element.
 There are simple and complex types, which allow to store almost any type of data.
+The types can be retrieved and manipulated as an instance of the ```Type``` class.
 The types are defined using a JSON notation that's also described below:

 The following simple types are available: